Where the Vanderbilts summered and the rest of America still aspires. Newport does not perform luxury, it inherited it.

 "Twenty themed suites perched directly above the Cliff Walk.
 Step out the back garden and the Atlantic does the rest of the work."

-"The most fun hotel in Newport — 197 rooms of coastal design, a year-round pool scene, and the only place a younger crowd actually books here."
+"The most fun address in town: coastal-design rooms, two restaurants, a seasonal pool scene, and the rare Newport hotel a younger crowd actually books."

-"Eighty-four rooms wedged onto its own wharf.
-The most central waterfront walking address in Newport, with Giusto downstairs for dinner."
+"Eighty-four rooms on its own wharf, the most central waterfront walking address downtown, with Giusto for dinner one floor down."

-"A converted 1890s sawmill, now twenty-three suites in the Historic Hill district.
-Quiet, walkable, and the closest thing Newport has to a true inn."
+"An all-suite hotel of twenty-three suites in a converted 19th-century mill on Historic Hill.
+Quiet, walkable, the closest thing Newport keeps to a true inn."

 Forty-acre peninsula, the lawn, the lighthouse, the sunset.
 From $1,200/night.